maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 4. Segments the EEG signals into 16-second trials, time-locked to the scene start, including a 4-second interval before and a 12-second interval after this point.
 5. Calculates wavelet power in the frequency band of 4–30 Hz using the Morlet wavelet for each trial.
 6. Averages wavelet power across three frequency bands of interest: theta-band (4-8 Hz), alpha-band (8-12 Hz), and beta-band (15-30 Hz).

+As a result, the following output files are generated: '1_alpha_Video.mat', '1_theta_Video.mat', and '1_beta_Video.mat' containing time evolution of the wavelet power in three frequency bands at each EEG sensor for each scene.
+For the picture-based scenes, one should execute MATLAB file ‘EEG_PREPROCESSING_TEXT.m’

 >[!NOTE]
 >All EEG processing steps are executed using the Fieldtrip toolbox, available for download at https://www.fieldtriptoolbox.org/
 >Processing also requires the updated list of EEG channel names ‘CHANS.mat’.